Instructions to authors (updated June 2016)

 Preparing your manuscript and submitting online

-Full details of how to prepare and submit your manuscript, or a revised manuscript, are available online.
+1. Follow the manuscript preparation instructions carefully.
 Failure to follow these instructions may lead to a delay in the publication of your manuscript.

 Preparing your revised manuscript